sandhavi/Intellihack_kodelabs/README.md

 2. Open using the anaconda environment you created and install all the required files listed in `/requirements.txt` (use only the one in project root).
 3. Run the `main.py`

+## Development

+Highly recommended to use pycharm and anaconda.